 We foster inclusion.
 We are committed to the belief that each of our colleagues—no matter who they are or where they come from—deserves a supportive environment where they can reach their full potential and perform their best work in support of FINRA’s mission.
 We offer a number of programs, educational opportunities and resources for all our employees, many of which are overseen by our Diversity Leadership Council.
 And we are dedicated to facilitating courageous conversations and support an award-winning Employee Resource Group program with 10 different groups.

 See more about how we do this on our Diversity and Inclusion page.

 3. Community service

-We’re committed to making the communities we share stronger and filled with opportunity for all.
+We’re committed to making the communities we share stronger and supporting economic opportunity for all.

 We volunteer.
-FINRA employees receive paid volunteer days off as part of a broader benefits package—and, in 2017, our employees performed more than 12,300 volunteer hours in support of civic and humanitarian causes like hurricane relief efforts, medical research, food supply programs and financial literacy.
+FINRA employees receive paid volunteer days off as part of a broader benefits package—and, in an average year, our employees perform an average of 12,000 volunteer hours annually in support of civic and humanitarian causes like hurricane relief efforts, medical research, food supply programs and financial literacy.

 We donate.
 FINRA offers a robust Workplace Giving program, allowing employees a range of ways to contribute to their favorite 501(c)(3) charities and providing dollar for dollar matches up to $1 million to more than three dozen designated causes.
 Plus, each of our 10 Employee Resource Groups has the opportunity to select an additional charity annually to be included in our workplace matching program.